urbit/developers.urbit.org/content/guides/core/hoon-school/K-doors.md

 {%black %red %blue %violet %green %yellow %orange}
 ```

-You can apply a gate to each value, rather like `++turn` in Lesson 4, using `++run:by`.
+You can apply a gate to each value using `++run:by`.
 For instance, these gates will break the color hexadecimal value into red, green, and blue components:

 ```hoon
 > =red |=(a=@ux ^-(@ux (cut 2 [4 2] a)))